 It has become a cliché to say that more than half of the world’s population now lives in cities.
 The speed and scale of urbanization over the past century has been stunning, and we tend to underestimate the extent to which built environments and natural landscapes have become entangled.
-If we consider, for example, the flow of resources (and refuse), energy systems, and the circulation of culture, where do our cities actually end?
-In contrast to established urban/suburban/rural distinctions, we explore the possibility that the urban today represents a worldwide condition in which nearly all political-economic and socio-environmental relations are enmeshed.
+As both lived and imagined spaces, cities will continue to shape life on our planet.
+In fact, if we consider the flow of resources (and refuse), energy systems, the circulation of people and cultures, where do our cities actually end?
+This class starts from the premise that the urban today represents a worldwide condition in which nearly all political, economic, cultural, and socio-environmental relations are enmeshed.

 We will focus on multiple aspects of urbanization, including debates around housing, transportation, and the production of inequalities.
 We will cover the history of urban planning, and how processes of the past converge in the present.
 We will discuss the aspirations of individuals and groups that have made cities, often seeking to escape roles assigned to them based on gender, race, ethnicity, nationality, and social class.
 We will reflect on metropolitan and regional asymmetries, as well as ideas about global cities or megacities.
 And we will consider the ecological dimensions of urbanization, including research on compact cities as more environmentally sustainable than sprawling settlements.

 Urbanization has been an expression of the notion that humans can reshape the built environment, as well as their own destinies.
 Throughout modernity, people have experienced and imagined cities as places of possibility and frustration.
 Our aim is to engage a wide range of perspectives on the contemporary global-urban condition and on how we got here, with the hope of opening up alternative possibilities for the future.